freent-project/freent31-docs/index.md

 ---
-title: FreeNT
+title: FreeNT Documentation - for the developers
-excerpt: FreeNT is an open-source kernel developed to replace Windows.
+excerpt: FreeNT is an open-source kernel developed to replace Windows
 ---

 FreeNT replaces Windows with an open-source operating system.
 From command-lines such